Try our new waste collection postcode checker

-Milton Keynes Council is responsible for some of the landscaping of public areas and we spend around £880,000 on winter pruning and maintenance.
+Milton Keynes City Council is responsible for some of the landscaping of public areas and we spend around £880,000 on winter pruning and maintenance.
 Landscape plantings are planted to soften the built environment, and are not designed to act as a security or privacy barrier.
 Due to a lengthening growing season (4 weeks longer since 1990) and a maturing landscape, there has been an increase in the need for pruning work in order to maintain shrubs and hedges.

 The main pruning period is between November and March - issues that are reported at other times of the year will be scheduled into this work and areas will be prioritised according to need.